dateng2016/notes/infra_doc.md

 Motaher
 when user place AN order from merchant page.
 Some systems we need to fetch the order.
 For most systems, we wait for notificatoins.

+For order related update, we need to notifiy the original platform. we also send the driver relateed info to the platform so that they can manage it themselves.